-What would it be like to “eat like a Mediterranean?”
-Recently, this approach to food has been touted as one of the most beneficial “diets” on the market.
-Can the Mediterranean diet help hopeful healthy-eaters enjoy a better relationship with their food?
-Let’s find out.
+The Mediterranean Diet has been touted as one of the most beneficial “diets” on the market.
+Can it help hopeful healthy-eaters enjoy a better relationship with their food?

-Rarely do we find a well-balanced “diet” or weight loss approach that peaks our interest for its health claims and manageability…
+Rarely do we find a well-balanced “diet” or weight loss approach that fulfills its claims for health and manageability…

 Originating in Southern Italy and Greece, this diet takes a different approach to eating— and focuses on the importance of whole, well-balanced foods including lots of fresh fish, fruits, and vegetables.
 In fact, it is not really a “diet” at all— it’s more of a healthy approach to food!

 Perhaps this is because “eating like a Mediterranean” conjures up a stress-free lifestyle, with images of the sea, sailing under sunny skies, and large families enjoying a relaxing afternoon around fresh food.
 While this diet certainly doesn’t include the benefits of living a Mediterranean lifestyle, it does focus on the importance of eating healthy fats and lots of fruits and veggies.
 The evidence discussed below is based on a “Mediterranean” diet rather than the Mediterranean lifestyle.

 So, what do Mediterranean people typically eat?

 Well, the diet is high in healthy fats— and as we have previously reviewed on D2D, fat is our new friend!
 These healthy fats often come from olive oil, nuts, and fish, which happen to be indigenous, fresh and plentiful in the Mediterranean.